Oil Vs Gas: What is Best for Heating Your House?

 Pros and Cons of Gas Heaters

-Natural gas and LPG or propane gas are far more efficient than oil when it comes to heating a home, and since they're found in large quantities in North America, the cost of gas is a lot lower than it is for heating oil with some areas seeing savings of 70%.
+Natural gas and LPG or propane gas are far more efficient than oil when it comes to heating a home, and since they're found in large quantities in North America, the cost of gas is a lot lower than it is for heating oil in some areas seeing savings of 70%.
 They also require very little maintenance, and gas companies may already have a line plumbed into a house.
-Propane can also be easily found through LPG gas suppliers in an area, and these an be found throughout most of the country.
-Efficiency is much higher for gas heaters, and they're a lot quieter, cleaner and smaller than large oil heaters.
+Propane can also be easily found through LPG gas suppliers in an area, and these can be found throughout most of the country.
+Efficiency is much higher for gas heaters, and they're a lot quieter, cleaner, and smaller than large oil heaters.

 However, not all gas companies have lines that connect to every home, and it can be very expensive to get one added.
 Also, some LPG gas suppliers such as Plusgas can be too far away to warrant having an LPG heater, so some people might not have a readily available gas supply.
 The initial cost of the heater is a lot higher than it is for oil, and gas also provides as much as 40,000 BTUs less worth of heat.
 These heaters have a lifespan of 12-14 years, which is around half of that for well-kept oil heaters.
 Another problem is that customer service can be harder to come by if there's only one major supplier in any given area.